Managing Noise Exposure

 Ear plugs

-Earplugs go inside the ear canal, not just across it, which can make them very effective at limiting noise exposure.
+Earplugs go inside the ear canal, not across it, which makes them very effective at limiting noise exposure.
 However, they can pose a hygiene risk if not used correctly.

-A person should always clear their hands before they fit earplugs, and avoid sharing them with anyone else.
-They should also use them in accordance with the manufacturer’s instructions, as some earplugs can be washed and reused, while others are single-use only.
+A person should always clean their hands before they fit earplugs, and should not share with others.
+They should also use them following the manufacturer’s instructions, as some earplugs can be washed and reused, while others are single-use only.

 Semi-inserts/canal caps